inspiredminds/contao-member-invites/README.md

 If the invite link is otherwise invalid, a message will be shown:

 <img src="https://github.com/inspiredminds/contao-member-invites/raw/main/frontend-member-invite-accept-1.png" width="343" alt="Member invite accept module registration form">

+## Attributions

+This extension was funded by the [austrian society for artificial intelligence (ASAI)](https://www.asai.ac.at/) with the Austrian [Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK)](https://www.bmk.gv.at/) as the public funding body.